-DANIEL BENNER.
-May 22, '55.-1y.
-Ho!
-FOR THE TEMPLE OF HONOR!
-Sheet-Lion Ware Manufactory, Philipsburg, Pa. where they are at all times prepared to supply customers with every conceivable article from the smallest Coffee pot spout to the longest pipe imaginable.
-They will do both a WHOLESALE & RETAIL
+HO!
+FOR THE TEMPLE OF HONOR HO!
+FOR THE TEMPLE OF HONOR:

-in a neat, substantial manner.
-STOVES, STOVE-PIRE, & KETTELS, of every variety kept constantly on hand.
-They will furnish to order any of the following Cook Stoves, viz :- The William Penn, Queen of the West, the Atlantic, and Cook-Complete all of which are suitable for both wood and conl Among the Parlor Stoves will be found the "Lady Washington," the "Excelsior," Home Parlor, &c.
+BRADIN & M'GRIK'S, Tin.
+Copper, and Sheet-Lion Ware Manufactory, Philipsburg, Pa., where they are at all times prepared to supply customers with every conceivable article from the smallest Coffee pot spout to the longest pipe imaginable.
+They will do both a business, and will at all times have on hand a large assortment of ready-made ware.
+HOUSE SPOUTING done to order, on the shortest notice, and put up in a neat, substantial manner.

-Produce of all kinds taken in exchange for
+WHOLESALE & RETAIL

-goods.
+STOVES, STOVE-PIPE, & KETTELS,

-A. A. BRADIN.
+of every variety kept constantly on hand.
+They will furnish to order any of the following Cook Stoves, viz:-The William Penn, Queen of the West, the Atlantic, and Cook-Complete all of which are suitable for both wood and cook Among the Parlor Stoves will be found the "Lad Washington," the "Excelsior," 'Home Parlor,' & Produce of all kinds taken in exchange for goods.

 October 24, 1855.-tf.

 JNO.
-D. M'GIRK. oods.
+D. M'GIRK. ods.
 October 24, 1855.-tf.

 GROCERIES.-Just received and now opening, a general assortment of choice groceries, which will be sold at the lowest cash prices at WM.
-F. IRWIN'S. OLD RYE WHISKEY, BRANDY, GIN and WINES, for sale at the cheap cash store of apr8
+F. IRWIN'S WM.
+F. IRWIN'S. OLD RYE WHISK EY, BRANDY, GIN and WINES, for sale at the cheap cash store of R. MOSSOP.
+PROFESSIONAL.